swatibadola/RECONNECT/README.md

 # RECONNECT
-# Gemini Roadmap Generator
+# Reconnect.ai

-Welcome to Gemini Roadmap Generator!
+Welcome to Reconnect.ai!
 This project utilizes GenAI's Gemini model to generate comprehensive roadmaps for various career paths, helping individuals plan their learning journey and providing them with relevant learning resources.

 ## Overview

-Gemini Roadmap Generator is a career guidance tool designed to assist individuals in navigating their professional development journey.
+Reconnect.ai is a career guidance tool designed to assist individuals in navigating their professional development journey.
 By simply entering their desired job title, users can receive a detailed roadmap outlining the steps they need to take to pursue their chosen career path, along with curated learning resources to help them along the way.

 ## Features